-As the Boxmas is relatively new his history is not that well documented, his year of origin isn’t officially documented either.
-Both the Boxer and the English Mastiff originates from Europe, but it is believed that the Boxmas hybrid itself originates from the United States of America, although this is contested by some who believe it was actually Europe, so who really knows!
+As the Boxmas is relatively new his history is not that well documented.
+His year of origin isn’t officially documented either.
+Both the Boxer and the English Mastiff originate from Europe, but it is believed that the Boxmas hybrid itself originates from the United States.
+Although this too is contested by some who believe it was actually Europe.
+Bottom line is that nobody really knows!
+What we do want to know about is the parent breeds.
+Before we jump into what you can expect from Boxmas ownership, it’s important to look at both parents.

 The Boxer was established in Germany in 1895 and is thought to have been bred from the now extinct Bullenbeisser.
 The Bullenbeisser was a powerful and larger dog used to hunt bull and wild boar, in English this literally translates to “Bull Biter”.
 The Germans recognised his powerful and great guarding abilities but wanted him to be more agile and slender in frame.